Spies and Lies: Skripal Novichok poisoning–Reading the suspect’s body language

 Earlier this month, British prosecutors named, and charged, two Russian nationals for the Skripal murder attempt.
 The British Government believe the suspects to be officers from the Russian military intelligence service, under the aliases of Alexander Petrov and Ruslan Boshirov.
 Vladimir Putin, on the other hand, insists they are innocent civilians.

 In an attempt to convince the world of their innocence, the two suspects appeared on Russian television, claiming to have been in Salisbury as tourists.
-The BBC video snippet, below, includes footage from the interview.
-You can read the full BBC News article here.
+The Guardian video snippet, below, includes footage from the interview.

 Yesterday, news reports claimed Bellingcat, an investigative website, has uncovered Ruslan Boshirov's true identity–intelligence officer, Colonel Anatoliy Chepiga.